hyperflask/hyperflask-docs/docs/guides/components.md

 # Components

 Components are essentials pieces of Hyperflask apps.
-They can be interactive, are isolated and can apply to the frontend of backend.
+They can be interactive, are isolated and can apply to the frontend or backend.

 !!! info
     This feature is in part provided by [Flask-Super-Macros](https://github.com/hyperflask/flask-super-macros)